-- Post-MSN to DNP students are responsible for notifying the DNP Program office anytime the student deviates from the degree plan (i.e., withdraw from a course; fail to register for a course, etc). - BSN to DNP students are required to contact their respective Program Director when a revision of the plan of study is requested/required. - During orientation to the DNP Program, students are advised about the requirements for the specific track or major and the student's responsibility to (a) be knowledgeable about the degree requirements; (b) notify the Graduate Program office if the student deviates from the degree plan; and (c) meet degree requirements for graduation. - The degree plan serves as the student's guide for course registration each semester.
+- Upon initial enrollment into the BSN to DNP Program, each student is provided with a degree plan, individualized according to the student's program of study and part-time or full-time enrollment status.
+The student's individual needs and circumstances (i.e., part-time or full-time enrollment, preference for electives, transfer courses, etc...) are considered when developing the degree plan. - The applicable BSN to DNP Associate Dean/ Department Chair or Program Director for the track in which the student is enrolled is responsible for approving the degree plan. - BSN to DNP students are responsible for notifying the BSN to DNP Program Director anytime the student deviates from the degree plan (i.e., withdraw from a course; fail to register for a course, etc). - During orientation to the BSN to DNP Program, students are advised about the requirements for the specific track or major and the student's responsibility to (a) be knowledgeable about the degree requirements; (b) notify the Graduate Program office if the student deviates from the degree plan; and (c) meet degree requirements for graduation. - The degree plan serves as the student's guide for course registration each semester.

-DNP Degree Plans and Course Progression
+BSN to DNP Degree Plans